 Frozen water pipes are a serious risk during very cold winter weather.
 When water freezes in a pipe, it expands and can exert pressure at over 2,000 pounds per square inch.
-That’s enough to rupture almost any pipe since there is no place for the ice to expand.
+That’s enough to rupture almost any pipe, since there’s nowhere for the ice to expand.

 • In an outside wall that is subject to freezing outdoor temperatures

-• In a cabinet under a sink (especially when located near an outside wall)
+• In a cabinet under a sink (especially near an outside wall)

 • In an unheated crawl space or basement